Studio 100: Studio 100 International

-In late-January 2017 nine years after Studio 100 Media's acquisition of EM.Sport Media AG's German kids & family production & distribution division EM.Entertainment including its German TV channel Junior and Australian animation studio Flying Bark Productions, Studio 100 Media had established a deal to acquire a 68% majority stake in German brand management and media production & distribution company Made 4 Entertainment (M4E AG) the producer of Mia and Me and the owner of the libraries of the former German distributor TV-Loonland AG & Danish animation outfit Egmont Imagination alongside its Dutch distribution subsidiary Telescreen in a deal that could combine the expanded catalogue of Studio 100 Media's parent company Studio 100 with Made 4 Entertainment (m4e)'s wider library which would make the former as the biggest kids & family entertainment content companies across Europe with Made 4 Entertainment (m4e) would continue to invest their new content and its global expansion.
-A month later in late-February of that same year, Studio 100 Media announced that they've completed their acquisition of a 68% majority stake in German brand management and media production & distribution company Made 4 Entertainment (M4E AG) the producer of Mia and Me and the owner of the libraries of the former German distributor TV-Loonland AG & Danish animation outfit Egmont Imagination alongside its Dutch distribution subsidiary Telescreen, making it a subsidiary of Studio 100 Media with Made 4 Entertainment (M4E)'s CEO and founder Hans Ulrich Stoef continued to lead the acquired company through Studio 100 Media.
+In late-January 2017 nine years after Studio 100 Media's acquisition of EM.Sport Media AG's German kids and family production and distribution division EM.Entertainment including its German TV channel Junior and Australian animation studio Flying Bark Productions, Studio 100 Media had established a deal to acquire a 68% majority stake in German brand management and media production and distribution company Made 4 Entertainment (M4E AG) the producer of Mia and Me and the owner of the libraries of the former German distributor TV-Loonland AG and Danish animation outfit Egmont Imagination alongside its Dutch distribution subsidiary Telescreen in a deal that could combine the expanded catalogue of Studio 100 Media's parent company Studio 100 with Made 4 Entertainment (m4e)'s wider library which would make the former as the biggest kids and family entertainment content companies across Europe with Made 4 Entertainment (m4e) would continue to invest their new content and its global expansion.
+A month later in late-February of that same year, Studio 100 Media announced that they have completed their acquisition of a 68% majority stake in German brand management and media production and distribution company Made 4 Entertainment (M4E AG) the producer of Mia and Me and the owner of the libraries of the former German distributor TV-Loonland AG and Danish animation outfit Egmont Imagination alongside its Dutch distribution subsidiary Telescreen, making it a subsidiary of Studio 100 Media with Made 4 Entertainment (M4E)'s CEO and founder Hans Ulrich Stoef continued to lead the acquired company through Studio 100 Media.
 Studio 100 Media would eventually increase their stake of Made 4 Entertainment (m4e) and later took full control after selling and spinning off some of M4E's subsidiaries three years later in 2020.